 I recommend developing organizing habits that take 10-15 minutes to accomplish.
 Everyone can find 10 minutes a day.
 Once that habit becomes second nature, you can add another.
 Within a couple of months you will have added 4 to 8 habits to your daily routine that will be helping you be organized and you won’t have to think about them because they’ll have become habits.

 I’ve created a free printable list of 10 tidy habits that establish a strong foundation for learning how to be organized.
 To download your free copy of the 10 Organizing Tidy Habits, simply sign up for our free weekly newsletter.
-You’ll immediately receive access to the checklist in addition to the 125+ more free printables and more in the VIP Resource Library.

 Habit Tracker Printable

 I’ve created planner stickers that will take you through a year of learning one new tidying or organizing task a week.
 If you’d like to build on the 10 habits on the checklist, you can get these 52 habits and work on one a week for a year.
 By the end of the year, you will have learned how to be organized and it will have become second nature to you.
+Be sure to check out the best printer for stickers.

 Expert Tips for Organizing Printables